etrex/kamiliff/README.md

 ### Implement LIFF View

-RailsLiff using view format `.liff`, so you can reuse exists controller and model, you can create a LIFF form by only adding a new view file.
+Kamiliff using view format `.liff`, so you can reuse exists controller and model, you can create a LIFF form by only adding a new view file.

 Suppose you have a resource `todos`, you want to create a liff form for `todos/new`, so you create a file `app/views/todos/new.liff.erb`, the content is as follows: